The hidden hazards of YouTube’s fun, flashy educational videos

 Siraj Raval enthusiastically begins his YouTube videos by greeting his audience with the first two words any aspiring coder learns to produce: “Hello World!”

 A self-described technology activist, Raval has built a YouTube following of almost 700,000 over the past four years with popular videos like “TensorFlow in 5 Minutes,” which explains a popular software platform used in artificial intelligence research, and “How to Make Money as a Programmer in 2018.”
-To keep his audience entertained and engaged with topics like machine learning and Bitcoin, Raval uses flashy graphics, memes, and even raps.
+To keep his audience entertained and engaged with topics like machine learning and bitcoin, Raval uses flashy graphics, memes, and even raps.
 The schtick is often referred to as edutainment—a cross between education and entertainment.

 Edutainment aims to teach, “but it employs some of the strategies of entertainment in order to do so,” says Gordon Carlson, an associate professor in the communications studies department at Fort Hays State University in Kansas.
 On YouTube, edutainment is both a popular and wildly diverse genre, encompassing videos about the mathematics of cake cutting and what tattooing looks like in slow motion.
-A 2018 Pew survey of nearly 5,000 adults in the United States found that about nine in 10 users of the site value it as a learning resource, while in a similar study, 60% of Generation Z respondents preferred using YouTube to learn over books.
+A 2018 Pew survey of nearly 5,000 adults in the United States found that about 9 in 10 users of the site value it as a learning resource, while in a similar study, 60% of generation Z respondents preferred using YouTube to learn over books.
 Top YouTube channels like Raval’s receive the majority of these views—one 2018 estimate found that the top 3% of channels take in 85% of all views.

-While Raval’s videos have been praised for their high production quality and accessibility, his work has recently been called into question.
+While Raval’s videos have been praised for their high-production quality and accessibility, his work has recently been called into question.
 Last summer, for instance, his online course called “Make Money with Machine Learning” turned out to be effectively a scam, as The Register reported, and Raval was forced to refund hundreds of students.
 Around the same time, Raval published an academic paper that was later revealed to be plagiarized.

 Backlash ensued.
 Critics found multiple instances where Raval failed to properly attribute code and questioned his lack of credentials.
 Though he claimed to be a data scientist, Raval never graduated from college and had little industry experience.
 Raval has since posted two video apologies admitting that he’d made mistakes, but saying that he would remain committed to inspiring people to learn computer science.
 (Raval did not respond to multiple requests from Undark for comment.)